Heal All (Prunella vulgaris).

 Key Takeaways.

-- Although Heal All is a minor weed it is difficult to control once it gains a foothold.
+- Although Heal All is a minor weed it is very difficult to control once it becomes established.

-- It reproduces by seed but also grows back from root fragments.
+- It reproduces by seed and also grows back from root fragments.

-- High wear encourages this weed, because the stems root at the nodes at ground level.
+- High wear encourages this weed.
+This is because the stems root at the nodes at ground level.

-- Cultural control alone does not deal with this weed.
+- Cultural control alone does not manage this weed.

 - Stand alone herbicides aren’t effective against Self Heal.
 You get better control with 2 or 3-way mixes that contain 2,4-D, MCPA, and Dicamba.